Why Peoria’s World-Class Athletics Can’t be Beat

 Peoria Civic Center

 Conveniently located in downtown Peoria, the Peoria Civic Center is home to the Bradley Braves, Bradley University’s NCAA Division I basketball team, and the Peoria Rivermen professional hockey team.
-The Peoria Civic Center includes Carver Arena, host to the Illinois High School Association Boys’ Basketball state finals every March.
+The convention center includes Carver Arena, host to the Illinois High School Association Boys’ Basketball state finals every March.
 This 29,000-square-foot arena seats 9,919 for hockey and indoor football, 11,433 for basketball and is also equipped for wrestling matches.
-The arena has several concessions, restrooms and parking lots and is handicap-accessible.
-Peoria Civic Center also offers 110,000 square feet of Exhibition Space, a 27,000 square foot ballroom and theater that seats 2100 that can be used for a wide variety of sports and events.
+The arena has several concessions, restrooms, parking lots and is handicap-accessible.

 Louisville Slugger Sports Complex